 - Personality Swap: In "What a Fool Believes", Hyde has a dream where everyone in the gang experiences this.
 No one is happy.

-- Taking the Bullet: We see in "Somebody Saved My Life Tonight" that Hyde was perfectly willing to put Jackie's life ahead of his when a robber holds up Grooves with a gun, telling the thief to keep the gun pointed at him instead of his wife.
+- Taking the Bullet: Readers see in "Somebody Saved My Life Tonight" that Hyde is perfectly willing to put Jackie's life ahead of his when a robber holds up Grooves with a gun, telling the thief to keep the gun pointed at him instead of her.

-- Very Special Episode: The closest we get it "Someone Saved My Life Tonight", which deals with the gang facing an armed robber at Grooves... and the repercussions of it. ...no, no one dies or gets shot.
-This is the emotional kind of repercussions.
+- Very Special Episode: The closest readers get this is in "Someone Saved My Life Tonight", which deals with the gang facing an armed robber at Grooves and the repercussions of it. ...No, no one dies or gets shot; rather, this is the emotional kind of repercussion.

-- Viewers Are Goldfish: Near the end of "What a Fool Believes", following (among other things) Hyde's Personality Swap dream and him briefly explaining it to Donna ("Let's just say I've seen a different side to all of us and it ain't pretty, Donna."), we have a scene of Donna and Eric talking in Red's driveway.
-However, the trope is in effect due to the choice of background music: Billy Joel's "Just the Way You Are".
+- Viewers Are Goldfish: Near the end of "What a Fool Believes", following (among other things) Hyde's Personality Swap dream and him briefly explaining it to Donna ("Let's just say I've seen a different side to all of us and it ain't pretty, Donna."), there's a scene of Eric and Donna talking in the Forman driveway.
+However, the trope is in effect due to the choice of background music - "Just the Way You Are" by Billy Joel.

-- What the Hell, Hero?: Hyde seems to have a bad habit of stepping in it when it comes to handling Jackie and her pregnancy, the first instance comes in "Oh Daddy" when Jackie tries to tell Hyde the news but gets blown off by him as he's ticked at Kelso and Fez over the Father's Day BBQ being ruined.
+- Hyde seems to have a bad habit of stepping in this when it comes to handling Jackie and her pregnancy, with the first instance coming in "Oh Daddy" when Jackie tries to tell Hyde the news, but gets blown off by him as he's ticked off at Kelso and Fez over the Father's Day barbeque being ruined.

-- The next occasion comes in "Sweet Emotion" during one of Jackie's pregnancy mood swings and Hyde digs himself deeper and deeper by unintentionally calling her "fat" and "crazy."
-Both times, Donna and co. are legitimately pissed at him.
+- In another occasion during "Sweet Emotion", due to Jackie's pregnancy mood swings, Hyde digs himself deeper and deeper by unintentionally calling her "fat", "ridiculous", "stupid" and "nuts".
+The rest of the gang is legitimately pissed at him.